facebookarchive/wordpress/readme.txt

 * [Activity Feed Box](https://developers.facebook.com/docs/reference/plugins/activity/) displays recent sharing activity on your site customized for each visitor logged-on to Facebook.
 * [Recommendations Box](https://developers.facebook.com/docs/reference/plugins/recommendations/) recommends content based on visitor interests and the sharing activity of his or her Facebook friends.
 * [Like](https://developers.facebook.com/docs/reference/plugins/like/), [send](https://developers.facebook.com/docs/reference/plugins/send/), and [subscribe](https://developers.facebook.com/docs/reference/plugins/subscribe/) buttons encourage social engagement.

+= Shortcodes =

+Add a [Like Button](https://developers.facebook.com/docs/reference/plugins/like/) or a [Send Button](https://developers.facebook.com/docs/reference/plugins/send/) using a shortcode inside your post or evaluated from within your theme.
+You may override site-level options with shortcode attributes defined on the social plugin's page.

+* `[facebook_like_button]`
+* `[facebook_send_button]`

 = Contributing code =